trilobit-python/osobni-vydajnik/README.md

 # osobni-vydajnik
-Nova generace importeru do MMEX
+Nova generace importeru do MMEX</p>
+další a další